-Brazilian candidate Jair Bolsonaro stabbed during event
+Brazil presidential candidate Bolsonaro stabbed during event

 While he has a strong following, Bolsonaro is also a deeply polarizing figure.
 He has been fined, and even faced charges, for derogatory statements toward women, blacks and gays.

 He also speaks nostalgically about the country’s 1964-1985 military dictatorship and has promised to fill his government with current and former military leaders.
+His vice presidential running mate is a retired general.

+Earlier this week, Bolsonaro said during a campaign event that he would like to shoot corrupt members of the Workers’ Party.
+The comment prompted an immediate rebuke the attorney general, who asked Bolsonaro to explain that comment.

 Other candidates quickly denounced the attack.

-“Politics is done by dialogue and convincing, never with hate,” tweeted Gerado Alckmin, former governor of Sao Paulo who has focused negative ads on Bolsonaro.
+“Politics is done through dialogue and by convincing, never with hate,” tweeted Gerado Alckmin, former governor of Sao Paulo who has focused negative ads on Bolsonaro.

 Fernando Haddad, who is expected to take da Silva’s place on the Workers’ Party’s ticket, called the attack “absurd and regrettable.”